kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

 To make sure we remember to set the `Accept: application/json` header, let's define a wrapper around Elm's `Http.request` and call it `ihpRequest`.

 The `getBooksAction` function will take in a string and a generic `msg` type taking in a `Result`.
-You could use [RemoteData](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData)of course, but we'll skip it for this tutorial.
+You could use [RemoteData](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData) of course, but we'll skip it for this tutorial.

 ```elm
 module Api.Http exposing (..)